lmoscheni/aindu-css-system/README.md

 This is an example of a CSS System to use on web app.

-This repo contains GH Page of the project and the code to use this design system on your project, you only need import the file `dist.css` located on css directory in root folder.
+This repo contains GH Page of the project and the code to use this design system on your project, you only need import the file `dist.css` and `dist.scss` located on css directory in root folder.
 The code it isn't minified.

 This system is builded with Sass and thinked as tools for frontend devs.